bcgov/jag-file-submission/docs/dictionary.md

 ### Submission

-A submission is a set of documents, fees, comments that are beeing transmitted electronically for review and filing.
+A submission is a set of documents, fees, or comments that are being transmitted electronically for review and filing.

 ## Development lifecycle